Minnesota Attorney General's Office

 How do I create a power of attorney?

 You don’t need an attorney to prepare a power of attorney.
-You may want to consult with an attorney if you have specific questions.
 However, you should know that powers of attorney are required to be:

 - In writing;